Oklahoma State Cowboys and Cowgirls

 Big 12 logo in Oklahoma State's colors.

 The Oklahoma State Cowboys and Cowgirls are the intercollegiate athletic teams that represent Oklahoma State University, located in Stillwater.
 The program's mascot is a cowboy named Pistol Pete.
 Oklahoma State participates at the National Collegiate Athletic Association (NCAA)'s Division I Football Bowl Subdivision (FBS) as a member of the Big 12 Conference.
 The university's current athletic director is Chad Weiberg, who replaced the retiring Mike Holder on July 1, 2021.
-Oklahoma State has won 56 national championships, including 54 NCAA team national titles, which ranks sixth in most NCAA team national championships.
-These national titles have come in wrestling (34), golf (12), cross country (5), basketball (2), and baseball (1), and the Cowboys also claim non-NCAA national titles in football (1) and equestrian (1).
+Oklahoma State has won 57 national championships, including 55 NCAA team national titles, which ranks sixth in most NCAA team national championships.
+These national titles have come in wrestling (34), golf (12), cross country (6), basketball (2), and baseball (1), and the Cowboys also claim non-NCAA national titles in football (1) and equestrian (1).
 In addition, Oklahoma State athletes have won 183 individual national titles.

 Oklahoma State fields 18 varsity teams, 9 each for men and women.
-Notably, following Vanderbilt's reinstatement of women's volleyball for fall 2025, OK State is the only power conference member without a women's volleyball team.
+Notably, following Vanderbilt's reinstatement of women's volleyball for fall 2025, Oklahoma State is the only power conference member without a women's volleyball team.